clusterBMA: Bayesian model averaging for clustering: Methods

-Since the BIC either is not directly comparable or is not able to be calculated for many clustering algorithms, our proposed method uses an alternative approximation of posterior model probability based on a combination of two internal validation metrics.
-Clustering internal validation metrics are typically used to select the model and parameter values that optimise the two criteria of compactness and separation in a particular clustering of a dataset.
+Instead of the BIC, we can consider cluster internal validation indices as a set of metrics which offer methods for assessing model quality and approximating posterior model probability across clustering algorithms with different constructions and objective functions \citep{hennig2019cluster}.
+CIVIs are typically developed to reflect common traits of clustering analytic objectives shared across algorithms including compactness, separation or inter-cluster density for a particular clustering of a dataset.
 Compactness describes how closely related the data points are within a cluster, and is typically measured by within-cluster variance or sum of squared distances of all points from their respective cluster centres.
-Separation describes how distinct clusters are from each other, and is often measured by the distances between cluster centres or minimum pairwise distances between points across clusters.\citep{RN224} Internal validation metrics are commonly used in a way that is analogous to the marginal likelihood, being used to make some judgement about model quality or goodness of fit in order to decide between multiple candidate models with differing numbers of cluster $K_m$.\\~\
+Separation describes how distinct clusters are from each other, and is often measured by the distances between cluster centres or minimum pairwise distances between points across clusters \citep{RN224}.
+Similar to cluster separation, the goal for inter-cluster density goal is that the density of points in the area between clusters is low in comparison with the density within the considered clusters \citep{halkidi2001clustering}.
+The BIC can be applied as a CIVI, for purposes including choosing a suitable number of clusters for a finite mixture model.
+From Eqs.
+6-8 it can be seen that in the context of Gaussian mixture models, the BIC is driven by a ratio of within-cluster variance (compactness) to overall variance.\\~\